My mother's maids, when they did sew and spin,

 The stormy blasts her cave so sore did souse

-For which she laboured hard both day and night
+For which she labored hard both day and night

-And where store was stroyèd with the flood,
+And when her store was 'stroyed with the flood,

-"My sister," quod she, "hath a living good,
+"My sister," qoth she, "hath a living good,

 And hence from me she dwelleth not a mile.